 TRADER, an Andrews 70 built by AKE Ltd. in Tallinn, Estonia, won the 1993 Chicago to Mackinac, and Port Huron to Mackinac offshore races on corrected time.
-In the 300 mile Chicago race July 17, racers experienced mostly reaching conditions.
+In the 300-mile Chicago race on July 17, racers experienced mostly reaching conditions.
 The first boat to finish was WINDQUEST, a Reichel/Pugh 70.
 Continue reading

 by Brian Knight